-Syphilis is a sexually transmitted disease (STD) that is caused by the bacterium Treponema pallidum.
-This condition can lead to serious and irreversible health conditions if not treated in an appropriate and timely manner.
-Because of its numerous protean clinical manifestations, it’s now famous for being ‘the great imitator and mimicker’ (x).
+Bacterium Treponema pallidum causes syphilis, a sexually transmitted disease (STD).
+If you have this condition, it can lead to severe and irreversible health conditions if not treated appropriately and timely.
+Because of its many different clinical indicators, it’s now famous for being “the great imitator and mimicker.” (x)

-According to the Centers for Disease Control, 2017 saw a total of 101,567 new reported diagnoses of all stages of syphilis (x, x).
-Out of the reported syphilis cases, 30,644 cases were recorded to be primary and secondary syphilis, which is noted as the earliest and easiest transmissible form of syphilis.
+According to the Centers for Disease Control, 2017 saw a total of 101,567 new reported diagnoses of all stages of syphilis. (x) Out of the reported syphilis cases, 30,644 cases were primary and secondary syphilis, as the earliest and easiest transmissible form of syphilis.

-Another worrying statistic pertaining to syphilis is that of congenital syphilis.
-This is the form of syphilis that can impact a baby through its pregnant mother.
-The World Health Organization states that 1 million pregnant women had an active syphilis infection in 2016 and stood a high chance of suffering from symptoms during pregnancy, including stillbirth and neonatal birth (x).
+Another worrying statistic about syphilis is that of congenital syphilis.
+It’s the form of syphilis that can impact a baby through its pregnant mother.
+The World Health Organization states that 1 million pregnant women had an active syphilis infection in 2016 and stood a high chance of suffering from symptoms during pregnancy, including stillbirth and neonatal birth. (x)

 Symptoms of Syphilis

-The symptoms exhibited by syphilis are usually directly linked to the condition’s stage.
-The stages of progression generally relate to the time that has passed since the initial infection (x).
+Each condition stage of syphilis directly links to different symptoms.
+The stages of progression generally relate to the time that has passed since the initial infection.
+The different stages include: (x)

-The presence of skin rashes or/and mucous membrane lesions are an indicator of the secondary stage of symptoms.
-This stage is characterized by the development of a rash in more than one area of the body (x).
-The rashes linked to this stage of symptoms can appear when the initial chancre is healing or several weeks after the chancre has healed.
-The rash does not usually itch and the typical rash is often red and rough.
-It can present as reddish brown spots on the palms of both hands and at the bottom of the feet (x).
+The presence of skin rashes or/and mucous membrane lesions shows the secondary stage of symptoms.
+This stage develops a rash in more than one area of the body. (x) The rashes linked to this stage of symptoms can appear when the initial chancre is healing or several weeks after the chancre has healed.
+The rash rarely itches, and the typical rash is often red and rough.
+It can present as reddish-brown spots on the palms of both hands and at the bottom of the feet. (x)

 However, the rashes could also take on a different appearance when situated on other parts of the body.
 These could sometimes resemble rashes triggered by other ailments.

 In some cases, the rashes linked to secondary syphilis could go unnoticed because of how faint they are.
 Like the primary stage, symptoms of secondary syphilis will go away regardless of treatment.
-However, without treatment, there is a chance the condition will progress to the latent stage (x).
+However, without treatment, there is a chance the condition will progress to the latent phase, which is not good. (x)

-This stage of syphilis is very rare and it occurs in a subsection of infections that have not been treated.
-It can occur for as long as 30 years after the initial infection and it could be fatal.
+This stage of syphilis is very rare and occurs in a subsection of infections with no treatment.
+It can happen for as long as 30 years after the initial infection, which could be fatal.
 It can affect the eyes, blood, nerves, brain, liver, bones, joints and more.
-The symptoms of this stage of syphilis are dependent on the organ that was infected (x).
+The symptoms of this stage of syphilis depend on the infected organ. (x)

-Syphilis can infect the nervous system at any of the aforementioned stages of infection and unleash a litany of symptoms that include headache, difficulty coordinating muscle movements, change in behavior, paralysis, dementia and sensory deficits.
-This invasion is referred to as neurosyphilis.
+Syphilis can infect the nervous system at any of the stages mentioned earlier of infection and unleash a litany of symptoms that include headache, difficulty coordinating muscle movements, change in behavior, paralysis, dementia and sensory deficits.
+This invasion is neurosyphilis.

 Causes of Syphilis

-Syphilis is caused by exposure to the Treponema pallidum bacteria.
-It can also be transmitted from person to person once direct contact is made with the syphilitic sore referred to as the chancre.
-The transmission of the ailment can occur during anal, oral or vaginal sex and in addition to this syphilis can be transmitted from a pregnant mother to her baby (x).
+Syphilis occurs by exposure to the Treponema pallidum bacteria.
+You can transmit it from person to person once after direct contact with the syphilitic sore referred to as the chancre.
+The transmission of the ailment occurs during anal, oral or vaginal sex and in addition to this, a pregnant woman with syphilis can transmit to her baby. (x)

-The time between the acquisition of syphilis and the emergence of the initial set of symptoms is 21 days but sometimes it can take 10 – 90 days.
+The time between the acquisition of syphilis and the emergence of the initial set of symptoms is 21 days, but sometimes it can take 10 to 90 days.